-There may be scenarios where application for initiating insolvency resolution process is filed by the Resolution Professional on behalf of the debtor or creditor as the case may be.
-Under this state the adjudicating authority i.e. DRT shall direct the board (IBBI) to verify that as on date there is no disciplinary proceeding pending against the proposed resolution professional.
-The verification shall be directed to conducted by the board within a period of seven days from the date of receipt of application.
+There may be scenarios where an application for initiating insolvency resolution process is filed by the Resolution Professional on behalf of the debtor or creditor as the case may be.
+Under this state the adjudicating authority i.e. DRT shall direct the board (IBBI) to verify that as of date there is no disciplinary proceeding pending against the proposed resolution professional.
+The verification shall be directed to be conducted by the board within a period of seven days from the date of receipt of the application.
 The board shall on receipt of direction report its decision i.e. recommending appointment or rejection of resolution professional to the directing adjudicating authority within seven days of receipt of direction.

 The adjudicating authority shall via order appoint the resolution professional as recommended or nominated above to drive forward the insolvency proceedings.
 The appointed resolution professional shall be provided a copy of the insolvency resolution process application as received by the adjudicating authority from the debtor or creditor.

 On receipt of the application as filed initiating for insolvency resolution process, the appointed resolution professional shall examine the application as submitted by the debtor or creditor within a span of ten days to be counted from the date of his appointment.
 Once the submitted application has been examined the resolution professional shall then prepare a report thereby recommending his decision as to whether the submitted application should be admitted or rejected.

 The resolution professional may for arriving at decision ask the debtor to prove repayment of the debts that are being claimed to be unpaid by the creditors.
 The report as compiled by the resolution professional shall clearly highlight the reasons based on which the decision related to admission or rejection of the submitted application is undertaken.
 The resolution professional shall furnish a copy of his report to the concerned debtor or creditor as well.